-Welcome back for the eighth episode of the Financial Advisor Success podcast!
+Welcome back to the 362nd episode of the Financial Advisor Success Podcast!

 My guest on today's podcast is Jeff Brown.
 Jeff is the President of Stratos Private Wealth, an RIA based in San Diego, California, that oversees almost $1.5 billion in assets under management for just over 350 client households.

 What's unique about Jeff, though, is how his firm has developed associate advisor compensation plans and career tracks, with well-defined Level 1, Level 2, and Level 3 performance indicators of exactly what those advisors should be able to accomplish at each stage of their career progression towards becoming a lead advisor (which is allowing the firm to train and develop its future senior advisors from the ground up).

 In this episode, we talk in-depth about why Jeff decided on a growth strategy of having the firm generate prospects for its lead advisors and how it allowed them to hire and develop advisors that better connect with and serve (and retain) clients instead, the unique performance review plan and scoring system that Jeff implemented to both highlight when his associate advisors were ready for a promotion and is used to calculate their bonuses, and how the firm has leveraged client referrals, content creation, social media, and M&A to bring in clients for its advisors on the way to growing to nearly $1.5 billion of AUM (and is now increasing the firm's marketing budget and hiring a dedicated marketing professional to help further expand his firm's reach).